 Total balanceAvailable balance + frozen balance

-Balance change example:
+Balance change example (on-chain withdrawal):

 Initial state: available = 1000, hold = 0

-Initiate Payout of 100 NUSD:
+Initiate withdrawal of 100 NUSD:

 → available = 900, hold = 100

-Payout completed (success):
+Withdrawal completed (success):

 → available = 900, hold = 0 (after fee deduction)

-Payout failed:
+Withdrawal failed:

 → available = 1000, hold = 0 (freeze released, balance restored)